dzuk-mutant/blockchain/list/list.md

 ---

-## Violent speech and zero-moderation spaces
+## Violent speech spaces

-These instances often advertise themselves as having laissez-faire moderation or as 'not a safe space', what they really mean is that they are a safe space for a variety of violent and/or hateful ideologies, including (but not limited to):
+These instances often advertise themselves as having laissez-faire moderation or as 'not a safe space', what they really mean is that they are a safe space for a variety of violent and/or hateful speech, ideologies and shitty actions, including (but not limited to):

 - White supremacy / Neo-nazi / Alt-right / Alt-light / Identitarian
 - Male supremacy (Manosphere, The Red Pill, PUA, MGTOW, Incel, etc.)
 - Neo-reactionary / GamerGate
-- 'Anarcho'-capitalists, objectivists and other shitty libertarians
+- 'Anarcho'-capitalists, objectivists and other fashy libertarians
 - TERFs/fake goths
 - General anti-LGBTQ+ / homophobia / transphobia / etc.
 - General anti-muslim bigotry
 - General anti-semitism
 - Shitty edglord humour and behaviour
+- Trolling

 Some of these are pretty obvious, others, less so.
 (The ones that are less obvious have links, other are awaiting articles because of the ongoing migration from the old list ^^)